The Non-Snob’s Guide to Buying Great Wine at an Affordable Price

 Avoid Wines in Sunlit Areas.

-While those bottles on prominent display by the window might look tempting in the store, be careful about picking a wine that you know has been exposed to direct sunlight, says Diletta Cavalleri, Marketing and Communication Manager at Cavalleri winery in Franciacorta.
+While those bottles on prominent display by the window might look tempting in the store, be careful about picking a wine that you know has been exposed to direct sunlight, says Diletta Cavalleri, marketing and communications manager at Cavalleri winery in Franciacorta.
 Strong, regular exposure can cause a reaction in the compounds that compromises the integrity—and flavor—of the grapes.
 Most wine store owners will know this and presumably rotate the bottles in the light, but still, good to know if you don’t want to risk it.

 Don’t Let Looks Fool You.

 “Remember that labels are designed to catch your eye, so if you’re not a wine expert, don’t simply go for the cutest label design,” says Giulia Balzarini, owner of Enrico Gatti winery.
-“At least read the information written on the bottle and ask for help—or Google it—if there’s anything unclear.”
+“At least read the information written on the bottle and ask for help—or google it—if there’s anything unclear.”
 Oops, I’m definitely guilty of having grabbed a bottle simply because it was in my price range and looked nice—because not all labels have helpful descriptions!
 About that…

-Pay Attention to Where it’s From.
+Pay Attention to Where It’s From.

 The most important thing on the label isn’t the pretty words that tell you a wine has notes of chocolate and blackberry—it’s the location.
-“A good wine and trustworthy producer will clearly state the geographic region that the grapes are grown in, even if there’s not much more detail on the label,” says Emily Molinari, Beverage Director of New York City’s Eataly Downtown.
+“A good wine and trustworthy producer will clearly state the geographic region that the grapes are grown in, even if there’s not much more detail on the label,” says Emily Molinari, beverage director of New York City’s Eataly Downtown.
 “It should give you an appellation such as Provence for rosé, Willamette Valley for reds from Oregon, or Franciacorta for bubbles from Italy.
 If the location isn’t specified, sometimes grapes can come from all over the country or even multiple countries—and that’s the sign of a winery that’s more committed to quantity than quality.”

 Be Resourceful.